SchwSimon/VStarRating.js/README.md

 ### Initiation

-**_VsR.initOn( [Object] conf )_**   Direct initation on element given by the configuation
+**_VsR.initOn( [Element] target, [Object] conf )_** Direct initation on element given by the configuation
-**_VsR.initPush( [Object] conf )_** Queue init configurations for later initiation
+**_VsR.initPush( [Element] target, [Object] conf )_** Queue init configurations for later initiation
-Expects an object with the init configuration data as following:
+  * `target` The target element to init VStarRating on
-`target` The element to init VStarRating on
+  * `conf` The target init configuration data:
-`stars` The amount of stars to display on this rating 0.00 - 5.00
+   "stars" The amount of stars to display on this rating 0.00 - 5.00
-`rating` The rating data (Array) containing the amount of votes for each star
+   "rating" The rating data (Array) containing the amount of votes for each star
-`ratingOrder` The order (String) how to read the rating data.
+   "ratingOrder" The order (String) how to read the rating data.
-`vote` Whether or not this rating is for voting or not
+   "vote Whether" or not this rating is for voting or not
-`callback` The callback function to trigger on vote
+   "callback" The callback function to trigger on vote
-`callbackData` The data to pass as first argument to the callback function
+   "callbackData" The data to pass as first argument to the callback function

 > `rating` has priority over `stars`
 > The default order for the `rating` data is *ascending*, the first array index are the votes for 1 Star